 While some familiarity with high-altitude treks is advantageous, anyone can hike without specialist knowledge or climbing equipment.
-You must, however, be in excellent physical condition and mental determination, as well as have a high level of walking stamina.
+You must, however, be in the excellent physical condition and mental determination, as well as have a high level of walking stamina.
 So, we advise you to indulge in some cardio-vascular activities, hiking trips, and physical sports more than a couple of months prior to the trip departure.

 Therefore, trekking to Upper Dolpo isn't easy in the strictest sense but is very rewarding.